Two Dead, Hundreds Injured As Riots Sweep New Caledonia - UrduPoint

 In Noumea and the commune of Paita there were reports of several exchanges of fire between civil defence groups and rioters.

-Streets in the capital were pocked by the shells of burned-out cars and buildings, including a sports store and a large concrete climbing wall.
+Streets in the capital were pocked with the shells of burned-out cars and buildings, including a sports store and a large concrete climbing wall.

 "Numerous arsons and pillaging of shops, infrastructure and public buildings -- including Primary and secondary schools -- were carried out," said the High Commission.